Actindo-AG/Documentation/Core1Platform/03_InnovativeArchitecture.md

 # Innovative MACH+ architecture

-The MACH+ approach is considered as fundamental for the newest generation of software and systems integrators to quickly adapt new evolutions, trends, and technologies.
-The *Actindo Core1 Platform* offers maximum flexibility, high performance, and future proofing by using the four guiding principles of microservices, API-first, cloud-native, and headless.
+The MACH+ approach is considered as fundamental for the newest generation of software and system integrators to quickly adapt new evolutions, trends, and technologies.
+It is an industry standard that describes modern technology: Microservices based, API-first, cloud-native SaaS (software-as-a-service) and headless.
+Our MACH+ certification gives enterprises confidence that they are choosing best-in-class vendors that can deliver future-proof technology.

 ### Microservices
+The Actindo digital operations platform is composed of multiple independent services and can function both as a standalone solution as well as provide only the required components for an existing or a newly created IT landscape.
 With the help of pre-built e-commerce building blocks, your teams can easily create a customer-specific infrastructure.
 Furthermore, the teams can agilely scale and evolve the IT-framework as needed using a low-code approach.
 If you have a PWA (Progressive Web Apps) online shop or custom web interfaces and apps for your sales teams, you can quickly implement and improve any e-commerce solution.